lakeplacid/cloudnative/dev_cli.md

 {: #container-mounts-tools}

 * Use this option to define mounts between the host system and the tools container.
+* The `host-path-tools` and `container-path-tools` values are inserted at the beginning this list.
 * As a best practice and to prevent unexpected results, you should build and debug using the same mount settings.
 * Usage: `bx dev <build|debug|test> --container-mounts-tools [/relative/path/to/host/dir:/absolute/path/to/container/dir, etc.]`